Politically Incorrect

 Randy: I know you are.

-But it's is not necessarily taken one day after, it's taken one week after, three weeks after.
+But it's is not necessarily taken one day after, it's taken one week after,

 But I believe as Kathy does.